 To ensure compliance for all UNC parties forced to move to digital communication alternatives, it is thus necessary to implement a UNC Modification at the earliest opportunity to ensure regulatory readiness for this physical communication change.
-To achieve this, all identified Code Communication references to 'facsimile' and 'fax' will be replaced with an alternative approved method.
-The suggested method which this Modification proposes is 'email'.
+To achieve this, all identified Code Communication references to 'facsimile' and 'fax' will be replaced\deleted and where appropriate replaced\with an alternative\Code Communication approved-method.
+The suggested method which this This Modification proposes is 'email' to be the primary replacement Code Communication method, with alternative existing UNC methods of Code Communication to be added by exception.
 This UNC Modification will enable the GB gas industry to physically switch to new future proofed digital technology whilst concurrently maintaining compliance with contractual Code Communication obligations and licenses.

-Standardisation of References to Email
+Standardisation of References to Email Electronic Mail

-In addition to the above, this Modification will standardise Code Communication references to email within the UNC General and TPD documents.
+In addition to the abovedeletion of facsimile/fax references and replacement with alternative Code Communications where appropriate, this Modification will standardise electronic mail Code Communication references to email within the UNC General and TPD documents.
 Currently, both formats of 'electronic mail' ('email' and 'e-mail') are used interchangeably within UNC, which may result in particular conditions being omitted from document searches.

 Owing to this Modification proposal replacing 80 references to facsimile/fax, in turn adding 59 additional new references of 'email' to Code, it is an ideal opportunity to simultaneously conduct some housekeeping to standardise all email references.
-This will result in 10 identified cases of 'e-mail' being replaced with 'email'.
+This will result in WeThis Modification therefore proposes housekeeping to update 10 identified cases of 'e-mail' being replaced-with 'email' in line with all other electronic mail references throughout UNC.

-2 Governance
+Governance